 - What makes us different from competitors?

-- What are our core values or beliefs?
+- What’s our mission, our core values and our beliefs?

-- Who are our target audiences and customers?
+- Who are our target audiences and what are the ideal customer profiles?

-This exercise is useful in helping to clarify the reasons behind your rebrand and how your new mission, vision and values differ from when your current branding was developed.
+This exercise is useful in helping to clarify the reasons behind your rebrand and how your new or refined mission, vision, and values differ from when your current branding was developed.

 How to write a brief for a rebrand

-A written brief is also vital in ensuring the ‘buy-in’ of other key people in your organisation.
-This buy-in is essential in order to avoid wasting time and resources when senior executives – often outside the marketing department – challenge key assumptions in the brief, leading to belated changes in direction.
-Written briefs should have the approval of all key decision-makers.
+A written brief is also vital in ensuring the ‘buy-in’ of other key people in your organisation, with all key decision-makers having approved it.
+Getting everybody on board is essential to avoid wasting time and resources when senior executives – often outside the marketing department – challenge key assumptions in the brief and changes in direction at critical moments can waste time and money.

 The brief should include: